Durango Bill's

 (The Euler Brick Problem)

 This is an unsolved problem as no one has found an example, but no one has proved that a solution can’t exist.
-If a solution exists, its “odd” side is greater than 100 billion (1.0E+11).
+If a solution exists, its “odd” side is greater than 3.0 trillion (3.0E+12) - no restrictions on the other dimensions.

-Generalized picture of a rectangular solid with edges "width", "length", and "height"
+picture of a rectangular solid with edges "width",

 The diagram above illustrates a rectangular solid (a “brick”).
 The dimensions of the rectangular solid (the “brick”) are defined by its length, width, and height.
 Since the six sides of a rectangular solid are all rectangles, the size of any diagonal contained in any of these sides can be calculated using the Pythagorean Theorem.